Um, can I get pregnant if...? Part 2!

 Can I get pregnant if I was drunk or high when we had sex?

 Yes!
 Being drunk or high when you have sex has nothing to do with the biological chances of getting pregnant.
 Since being drunk or high probably makes you or your partner less likely to remember to use that condom or take that birth control pill, it may actually increase the chance of a pregnancy.
-If being drunk or high is part of your regular scene, consider doubling up to be super-safe with condoms and a party-ready birth control method like the implant, the IUD, or the shot.
+If being drunk or high is part of your regular scene, consider doubling up to be super-safe with condoms and a birth control method you don’t have to remember in the moment like the implant, IUD, or shot.

 Can I get pregnant if we’ve been having sex without birth control and haven’t gotten pregnant yet?
 Maybe I’m infertile.

 Up to 1 in 6 young people believe that they may never be able to get pregnant or get a partner pregnant.
-In reality, less than 1 in 100 young and healthy people are truly infertile.
+In reality, very few young people are truly unable to get pregnant.
 Having sex without birth control and not getting pregnant means you got lucky.
-You may get lucky multiple times, but this does not mean you are infertile.
-It means you are pushing your luck: 95% of young couples who have sex once a week are pregnant within a year.
-Most of us have heard that “it only takes one time.”
-While that’s true, there are a lot of factors involved, and most couples who are actively trying to get pregnant get there within 6 months.
+You may get lucky multiple times, but that doesn’t mean you’re infertile.
+It means you’re pushing your luck: 95 out of 100 young people who have penis-in-vagina sex at least once a week are pregnant within a year.

 Can I get pregnant if I had an STI when we had sex?

-Having a sexually transmitted infection (STI) like Chlamydia, gonorrhea, or trichomoniasis does not change the chances of pregnancy.
-A guy’s sperm still swim just fine, and a woman’s egg will be healthy, despite the infection.
+Having a sexually transmitted infection (STI) like chlamydia, gonorrhea, or trichomoniasis does not change the chances of pregnancy.
+Sperm still swim just fine, and having an infection doesn’t change the health of an egg.

-Now, having repeated and untreated infections over time can increase a woman’s chance of infertility, which is why your health care provider recommends that all sexually active women under age 26 get tested for Chlamydia and gonorrhea once a year.
+Now, having repeated and untreated infections over time can cause scar tissue to build up in the fallopian tubes, increase your chance of infertility, which is why health care providers recommend that all sexually active people with a cervix under age 25 get tested for chlamydia and gonorrhea at least once a year.

 Can I get pregnant if I’ve been raped?

-There have been some bizarre statements to the contrary, but let me assure you that there is no mechanism in a woman’s body to prevent a pregnancy resulting from rape.
-In fact, this myth is so inaccurate and dangerous that the American College of Obstetricians and Gynecologists made a public statement condemning the whole thing.
-Women can’t control the release of an egg, whether that egg is fertilized, or whether it goes on to become a pregnancy—and it makes zero difference if it was rape or consensual sex.
+There have been some bizarre statements from public figures to the contrary, but let me assure you that there is no mechanism in the human body to prevent a pregnancy resulting from rape.
+In fact, this myth is so inaccurate and dangerous that the American College of Obstetricians and Gynecologists made a public statement condemning it.
+You can’t control the release of an egg, whether that egg is fertilized, or whether it goes on to become a pregnancy—and it makes zero difference if it was rape or consensual sex.

-Can I get pregnant if my guy masturbated before we had sex?
+Can I get pregnant if my partner masturbated before we had sex?

-Wishful thinking.
-This myth is rooted in the fact it takes time for a man’s testes to make new sperm.
+Absolutely.
+This myth is rooted in the fact it takes time for the testes to make new sperm.
 But studies have shown that the number of sperm in ejaculate don’t change much, even after masturbating multiple times each day for a week.
 The number of sperm stayed within the normal range—certainly enough to cause a pregnancy—for the whole week.
-The average man makes insane amounts of sperm in a day (45-200 million), so this tactic just can’t beat biology.
+The average person with testes makes huge amounts of sperm in a day (45-200 million), so this tactic just can’t beat biology.

-Can I get pregnant if I just stopped using the pill (or patch, or ring, or IUD, or implant…)?
+Can I get pregnant if I just stopped using a hormonal method like the pill (or patch, or ring, or IUD, or implant…)?
 Doesn’t my body need to readjust first?

 There is one exception.
-Women using the shot, which is designed to last for three months, may take 10 months to get pregnant after the last shot (7 months after the shot is designed to wear off).
-Remember that these are generalizations about “most women”—some women get pregnant the month they stop using birth control.
+If you’re using the shot, which is designed to last for three months, it may take up to 10 months to get pregnant after the last shot (7 months after the shot is designed to wear off).
+Remember that these are generalizations about “most people”—some people get pregnant the month they stop using birth control and don’t start another method.
 It’s best to think of it this way: once you’re off your birth control, it’s open season to get pregnant.

 Keep the questions coming….
 We’ll try to keep up!

 Note: We do our best to respond to questions in the comments, but if we’ve already answered your question in the article or another comment, we may not answer it again.
-If your question is time sensitive, we recommend calling the San Francisco Sex Information (SFSI) hotline at 415-989-SFSI (7374) or contacting a health care provider.
+If your question is time sensitive, we recommend calling the Sex, Gender, and Relationships (SGR) Hotline at 415-989-7374 or contacting a health care provider.

 Heat up your weekends with our best sex tips and so much more.